How to Take Notes from a Textbook the Right Way

 Read the introduction and conclusion – they can help you figure out which topics are the most important and how the information fits together.

 In the example above, notice the main headings circled in blue and the sub-headings in purple.
-This textbook has the vocabulary terms in blue.
+This textbook has vocabulary terms in blue.

-- Make an outline, mindmap, or Cornell notes, just using the headings and subheadings.
+Use just the headings and subheadings to create an outline, mindmap, or Cornell notes.
 Leave extra space so you can write in your notes later.

 In the two examples above, notice that the headings from the book were used as headings for the notes.
 There is also plenty of space left to take notes in.

 - Start reading from the beginning.
 Read each section and fill in your outline when you finish that section.
 In other words, don’t read the entire chapter and then go back to take notes.
 Flipping back and forth among the pages wastes time.

 - After reading the section, close the book and write down notes from memory!
-Stretching your brain like this means you are more likely remember the information on the test.
+Stretching your brain like this means you are more likely to remember the information on the test.

 - Then open the book back up and check your notes.
-Fix any mistakes and add missing information.
+Fix any mistakes and add any missing information.
 (Psst- this is a learning strategy called retrieval practice.)

 - Be sure to add people, places, or terms that are in bold or italics– the text’s authors are telling you this is important information.